enviodev/docs/docs/HyperIndex/Guides/schema-file.md

 ## Other design tip(s)

-- Use lower case for the first letter of field names (i.e. `latestGreeting` and `numberOfGreetings`) inside entities.
+- Use lowercase for the first letter of field names (i.e. `latestGreeting` and `numberOfGreetings`) inside entities.

 ---